 16. If the coming European energy shortage is anything like the Oil Embargo that I vaguely remember from my childhood, there will be a lot of political repercussions.
 (In the US that’s when the somewhat competent center-left governments of the postwar era gave way to the Reagan/Clinton nonsense that is now being renamed ‘neoliberalism’.)
 Will this be the end of ‘neoliberalism’ in Europe or will it double-down into something even worse?
 The year ahead in Europe should give us an interesting peek into the future when fossil fuels are in rapid decline.
 [UPDATE: Europe has just miraculously benefited from the mildest winter in years.
 So they have a year to prepare for next winter.]

 17. Plebiscites carried out during wartime have no legal standing.
-I would guess that a solid majority in these territories by this time wants to join Russia and I actually think they should join Russia, but until there is peace there aren’t poll watchers, safe access to polling, and most of all refugees who fled can’t vote.
+I would guess that a solid majority in these territories want to join Russia and I actually think they should join Russia, but if there is no peace there aren’t poll watchers, nor safe access to polling, plus refugees who have fled can’t vote.
 As with #14 above seeing anti-Western or pro-Russian sites talk about these votes as meaningful is embarrassing.

 18. Annexing territory during wartime (which is what Russian is doing) is also illegal.
 Obviously.

 19. Fascism and fascist influence is a problem throughout the former Soviet bloc.
-Whether that’s paramilitary organizations like the Ukraine’s ‘Azov Brigades’ and Russia’s ‘Wagner Units’ or the appeal of philosophers such as Carl Schmitt and Ivan Ilyin or the ridiculous deification of figures like Stepan Bandera.
-That said, ‘Denazification’–one of Russia’s primary stated war aims–strikes me as a meaningless term.
+Whether we’re talking about paramilitary organizations like the Ukraine’s ‘Azov Brigades’ and Russia’s ‘Wagner Units’ or the appeal of philosophers such as Carl Schmitt and Ivan Ilyin or the ridiculous deification of figures like Stepan Bandera, it’s everywhere.
+That said, ‘Denazification’–one of Russia’s primary stated war aims–is a bizarre term.
 I’m sure the Russia’s mean something by it, but in practice how will that end up as anything but ethnic cleansing?

 20. The only sure outcome of the war is that Germany will lose.
 German industry will relocate to countries with cheaper and more reliable energy sources.
 At least in the short term the US will ‘win’ by tying up Russia (not really a win but that’s how foreign policy elites seem to think) and absorbing much of the fleeing German industry.
-For better or worse the U.S. dollar will continue as the world’s reserve currency, since China won’t be willing to run the enormous deficits necessary for a currency to become a reserve currency.
+For better or worse the U.S. dollar will continue as the world’s reserve currency.
+(Neither China nor any other country will be willing to run the enormous deficits necessary for a currency to become a reserve currency.)
 How Ukraine and Russia eventually come out of this depends upon the battlefield and the policies they make in relation to it.
 Certainly I don’t expect the U.S. to encourage a peace, and Putin isn’t likely to offer a deal that wouldn’t get Zelensky or any other Ukrainian leader lynched.

 21. So overall, like Trump and Covid, nothing good will come out of this.
 Russia and Putin are no antidote to the world’s problems.
 Certainly, the US is not a good-faith actor.
 Zelensky is a civilian leader with very limited power.
 Ukraine could have prevented all this by allowing Russian speakers in Ukraine to speak Russian.
 Russia could have done what they did in 2014 without widening the war.
-Wars are the products of failure and their outcome is usually more failure.
+All wars are the products of failure and their outcome is usually more failure.
+This one especially.
 That’s what we can expect.